Information Communication Technology

 Every classroom has an interactive whiteboard, sound system, a wide variety of software and hardware available to support teaching and learning.

-Currently we are running Microsoft Office 2013.
-In addition the ICT department uses the following pieces of software: Macromedia Flash, Fireworks, Dreamweaver, Kodu, Scratch, Python, MS Moviemaker and Audacity.
-ICT classrooms are equipped with ABtutor so that we can provide individual or group demonstrations, monitor computer use and block access to the Internet or individual programs.
+Currently we are running Microsoft Office 2013 and Office 365 for students at home.
+In addition the IT department uses the following pieces of software: Macromedia Flash, Fireworks, Dreamweaver, Kodu, Scratch, Python, MS Moviemaker and Audacity.
+In addition we run Dynamic Learning for IT package which means resources can be shared with pupils at home on most devices.
+IT classrooms are equipped with ABtutor so that we can provide individual or group demonstrations, monitor computer use and block access to the Internet or individual programs.

 The Computing Curriculum - Key Stage 4

 Our pupils are drawn from the whole ability range and as a result flexibility is a key priority, with students able to achieve the highest grades through commitment, hard work and personalised objectives and support.
-Key Stage 4 now encompasses yeas 9, 10 and 11 from September 2016.
+Key Stage 4 now encompasses years 10 and 11 from September 2019.
+The current IT course for KS4 is the BTEC Award in Digital Information Technology.

 The department is always looking to develop courses which will meet the needs of all our pupils.
-We have had great successes with ICT over the years and with the introduction of the Cambridge National we aim to continue this.
-The Cambridge Nationals includes an examined unit, three additional practical units and is a popular course for students.
+We have had great successes with IT over the years and with the introduction of the Cambridge National Certificate we aim to continue this.
+The Cambridge Nationals includes an examined unit and a practical unit.
+It has traditionally proved a popular option for students.
 This course engages the pupils with a variety of both creative and technical units and will allow a large number of our pupils to achieve a successful grade.
-The units are varied providing students with the skills and knowledge to use ICT at home and in the place of work.
+The units are varied providing students with the skills and knowledge to use IT when planning projects for business and home use.

 The Computing Curriculum - Key Stage 3

-Pupils at key stage 3 have one lesson a week in Years 7 and 8 and will choose options for GCSEs at the end of year 8 for the start in year 9.
-A wide variety of projects are covered during the first two years that not only cover the National Curriculum but also engage students in activities relevant to their own lives and interests
+From September 2019, Pupils at key stage 3 have one lesson a week in Years 7, 8 and 9.
+Students will choose options for GCSEs at the end of year 9 for the start in year 10.
+A wide variety of projects are covered during the three years that not only cover the National Curriculum but also engage students in activities relevant to their own lives and interests

 As always the subject of computing moves at a rapid pace and we remain focused on the future.
 In order to be successful we need to nurture students during key stage 3 in preparation for keys stage 4, ensuring they have the relevant educational foundations to succeed at their GCSEs.
 We also wish to engage our students more fully by broadening their access to new computing opportunities.
 Therefore we have developed new projects over the last year as a priority at Key stage 3.
-These include Kodu programming, Scratch Programming, an introduction to Python Programming, Understanding How Computers Work, Games Design and Website Design.
+These include Kodu programming, Scratch Programming, an introduction to Python Programming, Understanding How Computers Work, an Introduction to Networking and many more.